astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 ```
 -->

+NEEDFEEDBACK. \todo{There is a subtle thing going on here, having to do with the free variables that a unification variable
+can capture.
+In the above, `Defs` and `Body` can capture the free variables in `xs`; but `T'` cannot, since it is introduced
+at the top-level, rather than nested inside the call to `openmany` as `Defs` and `Body` are.
+I previously had an explanation like
+this: "A unification variable is allowed to capture all the free variables in scope at the
+point where it is introduced.
+By default, all unification variables used in a rule get introduced when we
+check whether the rule fires.
+But here certain unification variables are
+introduced when `openmany` gets to use the `pfun` argument and has therefore introduced all the needed fresh variables,
+so they can capture the free variables introduced by `openmany`."
+Too confusing/only needed for existing \lamprolog users?}

 STUDENT.
 Ah, I see.
-So the `[XS Defs Body]` notation is like existential quantification then.

-ADVISOR.
-Exactly.

-STUDENT.
 One thing I noticed with our representation of `letrec` is that we have to be careful so
 that the number of binders matches the number of definitions we give.
 Our typing rules disallow
 that, but I wonder if there's a way to have a more accurate representation for `letrec` which
 includes that requirement?